Citi is an advertising partner.

 Discover it® chrome vs Discover it® Cash Back

 The standard Discover it® Cash Back offers consumers more value, if they are willing to put in a little bit of work.
-Instead of offering 2% on one set category, the Discover it® Cash Back card lets users sign up each quarter to get 5% cash back on different spending categories, up to a maximum of $1,500 in purchases (each time you activate).
+The Discover it® Cash Back card lets users sign up each quarter to get 5% cash back on different spending categories, up to a maximum of $1,500 in purchases.
+For 2020, the categories include grocery stores, Walgreens and CVS (January-March), gas stations, Uber, Lyft and wholesale clubs (April-June), restaurants and PayPal (July-September), Amazon.com, Target and Walmart.com (October-December).
 All categories, outside of the bonus category for that season, offer only 1% cash back.
-As long as a cardholder makes sure to keep track of the rotating categories, there is potential for greater savings with the Discover it® Cash Back card over the chrome variant or other cash back credit cards.
+As long as a cardholder makes sure to keep track of the rotating categories, there is potential for greater savings with the Discover it® Cash Back card over the Discover it® chrome or other cash back credit cards.

 The caps on bonus rewards are also higher – Discover it® Cash Back cardholders can receive rewards for up to $1,500 in combined spending.
 At a rewards rate of 5%, that is a bonus value of $75 each quarter.